ilyaizen/habistat/implementation-plan.md

 I want to create a habit tracking web application called Habistat.
 The webapp should be responsive and have a beautiful and modern UI, which is minimalistic and has proper components, a proper color palette, and so on.

-I already essentially finished implementing the following:

-The basic frontpage with a visible-on-scroll 'More info' drawer button that has the copy ready for initial use.
+I've pretty much completed the basic front page, including a visible-on-scroll 'More Info' drawer button with the initial copy ready to go.

 Things that need some work:

 Here's what I want to implement:

 1. Dashboard:

    - I want to display a summary of the user's habits and progress.
    - Include a GitHub-style activity grid to show habit completion over time.
 (Deferred; just use charts for now)
    - Show charts and visualizations of the user's trends and progress.

 2. Habit Management:

    - Allow users to create, edit, and delete habits.
    - Each habit should have a name, type (positive or negative), optional timer, and point value.
    - Implement a calendar view for habit tracking.

 3. Calendar System:

    - Enable users to create multiple calendars with custom names and colors. (for categories)
    - Allow users to assign habits within these calendars.

 4. Habit Tracking:

    - Provide a daily check-off system for habit completion. (call the action 'Complete')
    - Implement appropriate counters for each habit for the habit details page.
    - The Dashboard should display the activities, including the virtual garden on the side.
    - Calculate and display points earned for completed habits.

-1. Gamification (Deferred; just use totals chart for that section):
+5. Gamification (Deferred; just use totals chart for that section):

    - Create a virtual garden that grows based on habit completion.
    - Implement a reward system tied to points and streaks.

 6. User Preferences:

    - Add a page header and footer
    - Include light and dark mode options.
    - Implement multi-language support.

 7. Data Management:

    - Allow users to import and export their habit data.
    - Implement an offline-first approach for data storage.